Make use of your own initiative and create yourself a training that suits your needs!

 It is up to each applicant to find an eligible hosting institution meeting the above criteria.
 Reciprocity between the visiting and hosting court is a possibility but not mandatory.
 In this case, each applicant must submit a complete application to their national training institution.

-The application period for the 2023 cycle will open mid-January 2023.
+The application period for the 2023 cycle is now open.
 The application to the regional exchanges is based on a project to be submitted by the visiting applicant.
 This project must include a hosting agreement signed by the hosting court or prosecution office and a detailed motivation, including the cross-border dimension to be tackled during the exchange.

 The EJTN-CEPOL joint Exchange Programme is a hands-on training programme enabling the EU judiciary and law enforcement to exchange about each other’s practices on the field.